do you want to know how to care for orchids? it's easy

 Light for Orchids

-Light is the second most important item in learning how to take care of orchids.
+Light is the second most important item of how to take care of orchids.

 Orchid-phaphiopedlium-lady-slipperLady Slippers grow in low light.